Choose the Best Glue for Aluminum

 Customer’s Choice: the Best Rated Glue for Aluminum

-If you still need to bond aluminum surfaces, you will have to look for a special glue.
-Unlike other adhesive mixtures, its composition is supported with special additives.
-And their task is to prevent the formation of an oxide film on the metal surface.
+If you still need to bond aluminum surfaces, you will have to look for a specific glue.
+Compared to adhesive mixtures, its composition is supported with special components.
+And their task is to prevent the formation of an oxide film on the surface.

-Joining aluminum surfaces with an adhesive at home is much easier than welding and, therefore, more commonly used.
-In order to successfully glue metal surfaces, you will need sandpaper, a special compound, and a degreasing agent (as a rule, acetone works well for this purpose).
+Welding is not so easy to conduct at home, and in most cases, aluminum surfaces are being fixed together by glueing them.
+In order to successfully glue metal surfaces, you will need sandpaper, a special gluing substance, and a cleanser for degreasing (as a rule, acetone works well for this purpose).

 Experts tips:

-- Aluminum surfaces will be firmly glued together by a two-component adhesive based on epoxy resin.
-But if it is required to join the surfaces made of aluminum alloy, then it is better to find a glue containing methyl acrylate.
+• Aluminum parts will be firmly glued together by a two-component epoxy glue.
+But if it is required to join the surfaces made of aluminum alloy, then it is better to find a glue containing special chemicals like methyl acrylate.

-- The use of adhesives based on the epoxy resin is strictly prohibited if, in the future, the product will be used for storing drinking water and food or will be in contact with them.
+• The use of epoxy-based adhesives is strictly prohibited if, in the future, the product will be in contact with drinking water and food.

-- The means used for gluing aluminum do not provoke metal oxidation, unlike gas welding.
-As a result, the repaired product will last much longer.
-Another benefit of gluing is its low cost.
+• The means used for aluminum joining do not lead to metal oxidation, as in the case with gas welding.
+As a result, the processed surface will last much longer.
+Another benefit of gluing is its affordable cost.

 In this article, we will talk about the five best types of glue that can be successfully used for bonding aluminum surfaces.